CHI St. Alexius Health and University of Mary

 2. To seek another career (Advising is available.)

 Re-application does not guarantee re-admission.
-Dismissal from the program also may result from failure to comply with University of Mary, St. Alexius Medical Center or RT policies.
+Dismissal from the program also may result from failure to comply with University of Mary, CHI St. Alexius Health or RT policies.
 These policies are available to all students.

 No applicant is refused admission to University of Mary or the Radiologic Technology Program on the basis of race, color, religion, national origin, age, sex or marital status.